lab-cosmo/chemiscope/paper/paper.md

 # Implementation

-Chemiscope is implemented using the web platform: HTML5, CSS and WebGL to display graphical elements, and TypeScript (compiled to JavaScript) for the interactivity.
+Chemiscope is implemented using the web platform: HTML5, CSS and WebGL to display graphical elements, and TypeScript (compiled to JavaScript) for interactivity.
 It uses [Plotly.js](https://plot.ly/javascript/) to render and animate 2D and 3D plots; and the JavaScript version of [Jmol](http://jmol.org/) to display atomic structures.
 The visualization is fast enough to be used with